Tudor0404/easythread/docs/pages/analysis.rst

 Since XML is made to be parsed, the shapes in the file can easily be interpreted and worked on individually.

 To simplify the problem, all shapes will be converted to paths to prevent writing code for intersections between themselves.
 Paths are described as a list of commands which are followed by a set amount of parameters.
-Each command comes in 2 varirants, as an uppercase which specifies absolute positioning and lower case letter which uses relative positioning.
+Each command comes in 2 variants, as an uppercase which specifies absolute positioning and lower case letter which uses relative positioning.
 There are 4 types of commands, but we will only be using the main 3.

 Path commands
 ^^^^^^^^^^^^^